Dragon Ball Super: Super Hero: Plot

 Commander Magenta, CEO of Red Pharmaceuticals, seeks to revive the Red Ribbon Army previously led by his late father Commander Red before it was ultimately destroyed by Goku over three decades prior.
 (Note: As depicted in the Red Ribbon Army arc in Dragon Ball) Magenta and his assistant Staff Officer Carmine seek to recruit Dr. Gero's surviving grandson Dr. Hedo, a superhero-obsessed mad scientist who was released from prison after serving a lengthy sentence for grave robbing.
 Despite his initial reservations, Hedo accepts the offer after Magenta convinces him that Bulma's Capsule Corporation is an evil organization, which is bent on world domination.

 While Goku, Vegeta, and Broly are training under Whis on Beerus' planet, Piccolo is annoyed over Gohan wasting his potential while training the latter's daughter Pan.
 Piccolo is attacked by a Red Ribbon android Gamma 2, but manages to evade the android and follows him to the Red Ribbon Army's base.
 Piccolo disguises himself as a soldier to infiltrate a meeting, where he learns that Gamma 1 and 2 were created by Hedo to defeat Capsule Corporation and their superpowered allies.
 Hedo also reluctantly used his grandfather's schematics on Cell to create an improved version, known as Cell Max.
-Piccolo asks Bulma to make contact with Whis to alert Goku and Vegeta to the threat, but she is unable to reach him, so Piccolo asks Shenron to unlock his full potential, much to Bulma's anger.
+Piccolo asks Bulma to make contact with Whis to alert Goku and Vegeta to the threat, but she is unable to reach him, so Piccolo asks Shenron to unlock his full potential, while Bulma uses the remaining two wishes for a butt lift and longer eyelashes.
+However, after Shenron leaves, Piccolo and Bulma realise they could've used the dragon balls to wish for Goku and Vegeta to be brought back to Earth.
 After getting into an argument with Bulma, Piccolo goes back to the Red Ribbon Army's base, where he learns of Magenta's scheme to kidnap Pan in order to lure Gohan into a trap.